Anklet: South Asia

 Neolithic and Chalcolithic periods at Mehrgarh indicate use of anklets.
 Jhon Marshall describes dancing girl statue as being adorned with armlets, bangles, and anklets A first-century CE epic of Tamil literature called Silappatikaram (The Story of the Anklet) dealt with a woman whose husband was killed while trying to sell one of her ruby anklets to a dishonest goldsmith.
 The anklets are described in great detail in the poem.

 Rajasthani women wear the heaviest type of anklets, which are silver and signify tribal adherence.
 The women wear these as costume jewelry, but also to show their bravery as a tribe against other rival tribes.
 The fashion for heavy anklets is declining in India, but is still common in rural areas.

 In the eastern Indian state of Odisha, which is known for its traditional jewelry, there are varieties of anklets known as Paunji Nupur, which are worn by women.
-Another variety, which covers the entire foot, is known as Padapadma.
+Another variety, which covers the entire foot, is known as "padapadma".
 In ancient times men also wore anklets.
 Traditionally, only Kshatriya (royal/warrior caste) persons can wear gold anklets, and other castes wear silver anklets.

-The word "Payal" (payalak) and "Jhanjar" are words for the anklet in Hindi and Punjabi respectively.
+The word "payal" (payalak) and "jhanjar" are words for the anklet in Hindi and Punjabi respectively.

 In Bengali language anklet is called "nupur" and widely worn in the Bengal region – eastern Indian state of West Bengal and Republic of Bangladesh.

 In Eastern cultures, particularly India, anklets are worn on either or both ankles.

-Sri Lanka

-The dancers wear anklets.
+In Sri Lanka, The dancers wear anklets.
 Anklets are worn on both ankles.

 As an ornament

 Anklets can be made of silver, gold, and other less precious metals as well as leather, plastic, nylon and other such materials.

 Metal anklets are of two types: "flexible" and "inflexible".
-Flexible anklets, often called paayal, pajeb or jhanjhar in India, are made by tying links in a chain.
+Flexible anklets, often called payal, pazeb or jhanjhar in India, are made by tying links in a chain.
 Subsequently, sonorous bells can be attached to the chain, so that the wearer can make pleasing sounds while walking.
 Inflexible anklet are usually created by shaping flat metal sheet to the ankle.